 - Lecturer (Educational Leadership & Policy)

 Kathleen Kerrigan is a lecturer in the School of Education.
 She leads and teaches a number of programmes including the Postgraduate Certificate in Middle Leadership and Management in Schools and the MEd in Educational Leadership and is Deputy Director of the St Andrews Foundation for Catholic Teacher Education.

-Kathleen taught in Scottish secondary schools for over twenty years, during this time she held middle leadership posts for over sixteen years in Support for Learning and also in Home Economics.
-Throughout her teaching career Kathleen demonstated a keen interest in professional learning, gaining additional qualifications through part-time study.
+Kathleen taught in Scottish secondary schools for over twenty years, during this time she held middle leadership posts in Support for Learning and also in Home Economics.
 Her Masters thesis explored pupil perspectives of strategies used to support learning in mainstream schools and her current research interests include middle leadership and professional learning.

 Kathleen has delivered lectures, workshops and seminars for educators across Scotland with a particular focus upon Middle Leadership and SCEL's Framework for Educational Leadership.
 She was a Professional Learning Ambassador for the General Teaching Council for Scotland and is a committee member of the Scottish Professional Learning Network

 Kathleen is currently co-supervisor of doctoral theses in the following areas: